 Types of input sources commonly used with FaceReader include video analysis, live analysis using a webcam, and still images.
 Once classified, emotions can be represented as line and/or bar graphs as well as in a pie chart, which shows the percentage per emotion.

-In addition, FaceReader can also calculate gaze direction, head orientation, and characteristics such as gender, age, and ethnicity.
+In addition, FaceReader can also calculate gaze direction, head orientation, and characteristics such as gender, and age.

 Action unit analysis